Know the Types of Beam in Civil Engineering

 Statically determinate beam

 A statically determinate beam is a beam whose internal forces and reactions can be determined using only the equations of static equilibrium.
 This means that the number of unknowns is equal to the number of independent equations.
-A statically determinant beam has no indeterminate stresses or deformations due to external loads or supports.
+A statically determinate beam has no indeterminate stresses or deformations due to external loads or supports.

 Statically indeterminate beam